-To see the effect of the porous layer we first represent both a zoom of the mean vorticity field and of the mean velocity field around the top circle (figures 4 and 5).
+The effect of the porous layer is presented by illustrating a zoomed in view of the mean vorticity and mean velocity fields around the top circle (see figures 4 and 5 respectively).
 The flow velocity inside the porous layers is very low (less than 10% of the incoming flow velocity) and almost irrotational.
 For instance in case 2 there is a low speed laminar flow all along the upper porous layer that is expelled at the back in the near wake.

 For the case 1 the abrupt discontinuity at the end of the porous layer creates a small vertical jet that increases the shedding.
 Indeed, the flow inside the porous slice is expelled vertically.
 This jet increases the transverse size of the wake and thus the drag increases with the pressure drag at the bottom (figures 6 and 7).
 This physical phenomenon is very well-known in aerodynamics [28].
-It increases the asymmetry and the unsteadiness too, so the $C{Lrms}$ and the enstrophy also increase (table 1).
+It increases the asymmetry and the unsteadiness too, so the C{Lrms} and the enstrophy also increase (table 2).
 The discontinuity between the porous layer and the solid obstacle induces positive pressure coefficients (the local static pressure is larger than the reference static pressure) as well as higher velocities and the front drag part increases.
 Both phenomena yield a 22% total drag increase.